Euronext Paris: Past locations

-Following the 1988 reform, the Compagnie des agents de change, renamed SBF, left its iconic art deco seat at 4, place de la Bourse to move to the former Paris office of Chase Manhattan Bank at 39, rue Cambon.
+Following the 1988 reform, the Compagnie des agents de change, renamed SBF, left its iconic art deco seat at 4, place de la Bourse to move to the former Paris office of Société Centrale des Banques de Province then Chase Manhattan Bank at 39, rue Cambon.
 That building remained the seat of SBF, then Euronext Paris until the latter moved to La Défense in 2015.
 The building on rue Cambon was subsequently restructured to house offices of Chanel.

 Operations

 It operates the MATIF futures exchange, which trades futures and options on interest rate products and commodities, and MONEP, equity and index futures and options.
 All products are traded electronically on the NSC system adopted by all of the Euronext members.
 Transactions are cleared through LCH.Clearnet.
 Cash settlement is T+2.
 Trading hours are 9 am to 5:30 pm CET, Monday to Friday.

 Structure and indices

 The French equities market is divided into three sections.
 The Premier Marché, formerly called the Official List, includes large French and foreign companies, and most Bond issues.
 The Second Marché, lists medium-sized companies, while nouveau marché lists fast-growing start up companies seeking capital to finance expansion, linked to Euro.nm, the European equity growth market.
 A third market, Marché Libre, is nonregulated, administered by Euronext Paris for transactions in securities not listed on the other three markets.

 Euronext Paris calculates a family of indices.
 The CAC 40 is the exchange's benchmark, disseminated in real time.
 Its components are included in the broader SBF 120 Index, a benchmark for investment funds.
 The SBF 250 index, a benchmark for the long-term performance of equity portfolios, includes all of the SBF 120; it is structured by sector.
 The MIDCAC index includes 100 of the most liquid medium-size stocks on the Premier Marché and Nouveau Marché calculated on the basis of opening and closing prices, while the Second Marché index focuses on that market.
 Both indices are benchmarks for funds.
 The Nouveau Marché Index represents stocks in the growth market.
 The SBF-FCI index is based on a selection of convertible bonds that represent at least 70% of the total capitalization of this market, calculated twice daily.
 For derivatives, MONEP trades short-term and long-term stock options and futures and options on a family of Dow Jones indices.
 Euronext Commodities products include commodity future and options on European rapeseed and futures on rapeseed meal, European rapeseed oil, milling wheat, corn, wood pellets, dairy and Paris Real Estate.